BirdBrainTechnologies/Protocols/MicroBitProtocols.md

 Notes:
 - The left line sensor shares a byte with the position control flag.
 The first bit is the flag.
 This must be removed when reading the line sensor value.
 - The position control flag allows you to know when the motors have finished their motion.
 It is one bit that is set to 1 while the finch is in motion (and attempting to move a specific distance) and 0 otherwise.
-- The button, shake and compass calibration byte is the same as for the stand-alone micro:bit.
+- The button, shake and compass calibration byte is the same as for the stand-alone micro:bit or Hummingbird.
 - As in the other protocols, accelerometer values are 8-bit values ranging from +/- 2g.
 They are 2’s complement.
 To convert the raw values to accelerometer values in meters per second squared, convert the raw byte to a signed 8-bit integer and multiply by 196/1280.
 - Magnetometer values are 8-bit values ranging from +/- 30000μT, 2’s complement form.
 Values are in units of μT.

 ## <a name="UART"></a>UART Protocol
 This protocol can be used with a Hummingbird Bit or micro:bit connected over USB.
-The BirdBrain hex file is required.
+It does not work with Finch.
+A special BirdBrain hex file is required.
+This protocol does not work with V2 micro:bits.

 #### Preferred Time Between Transmits:
 10 ms